301d97-SuperStarGroup/Team-Agreement/README.md

 Being aware of strengths and offering to step up or offer help in areas we are strongest.

 **3. In which professional competencies do you each want to develop greater strength?**
-- Dajon:
+- DaJon: FrontEnd development and interoperation between server and user interface
-- Laurence:
+- Laurence: FrontEnd development and server creation
 - Reece: FrontEnd development and server creation
-- Sarah: coding in general, fluidity between JS and CSS
+- Sarah: coding in general, React boot-strap and styling of components

 **4. Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?**
  - Communication: timeblock our days and keep open lines of communication